calculator001-del/alx-low_level_programming/0x01-variables_if_else_while/README.md

 5. print single digit number of base 10 starting from 0
 6. print all single digit numbers
 7. print lowercase in reverse
+8. print numbers of base 16 in lowercase